 Lavender essential oil is a staple in my home as it is safe and can be also used with children.
 It is a powerful natural antioxidant, an antimicrobial and is highly effective against sunburns, dry skin, minor scrapes and cuts.
 Actually, it was lavender essential oil that Gattefosse instinctively covered his burned arm with, igniting a renewed interest in essential oils and inspiring the term aromatherapy.
 This essential oil is also very calming and is traditionally used to lower stress levels.

 When choosing essential oils always chose the best quality possible.
 Essential oil should be pure and organically grown.
 Inhalation is a wonderful application technique for young children.
-For topical application, the bottom of the feet are the safest place to apply essential oils.
+For topical application, the bottom of the feet are a safe place to apply essential oils.
 Dilution of essential oils is especially important when applying them topically on children.
 To dilute, simply add a few drops of the essential oil into a carrier oil, such as coconut oil or olive oil.
 The ratios are: 1 tablespoon of carrier oil such as Almond, Jojoba, Olive, Avocado or Coconut Oil:

 1-4 years: 1-3 drops